 Posts made here may not carry over.
 You can post and try things out, report bugs, discuss anything you like etc. But anything you write will not stick around after the transition.
 UPDATE: we managed to preserve it after all!
 Nothing was lost.

 Log in: Your account is still here but you need to reset your password.
-Premium users need to create an account on the home site as well.
 See here for details: